aleksilassila/reiverr/README.md

 ### Reiverr will be accessible via port 9494 by default.

-If you have any questions or run into issues, you can start a [discussion](https://github.com/aleksilassila/reiverr/discussions) or open an [issue](https://github.com/aleksilassila/reiverr/issues).
+If you have any questions or run into issues or bugs, you can start a [discussion](https://github.com/aleksilassila/reiverr/discussions) or open an [issue](https://github.com/aleksilassila/reiverr/issues).

-## Early Adopters: jellyfin login is currently broken and will be fixed later today

 ### Other Upcoming Platforms